vuejs/docs/src/guide/scaling-up/tooling.md

 - [Docs](https://github.com/vuejs/vue-next/tree/master/packages/compiler-sfc)

 This package is part of the Vue core monorepo and is always published with the same version as the main `vue` package.
-Typically, it will be listed as a peer dependency of `vue` in a project.
-To ensure correct behavior, its version should always be kept in-sync with `vue` - i.e. whenever you upgrade the version of `vue`, you should also upgrade `@vue/compiler-sfc` to match it.
+In v3.2.13+, it is now a dependency of the main `vue` package and proxied under `vue/compiler-sfc` so you don't need to install it individually.

 The package itself provides lower-level utilities for processing Vue SFCs and is only meant for tooling authors that need to support Vue SFCs in custom tools.